usccolumbia/AIMaterialScripts/README.md

 #### Data preparation
 Download IonDatasets folder from files above.

-If predicting more than one file, create a csv in the `IonDatasets` folder  with the Filename and Composition organized as:
+To prepare your training data, create a csv in the `IonDatasets` folder.
+The csv should have two columns organized like below:
 | Filename (cif) | Composition |
 | ----------- | ----------- |
 | LiI.cif | LiI |